 Section 3.A.2.b: Annual Assessments: The School's student performance will be annually assessed as described in the School's Approved Application (Appendix 1), in this Charter, and as specified in the School's applicable laws and rules.
 The School will annually implement its educational program as specified in the School's Approved Application (Appendix 1) setting forth the School's curriculum, instructional methods, any distinctive instructional techniques to be used, and the identification and acquisition of appropriate technologies needed to improve educational and administrative performance, which include a means for promoting safe, ethical, and appropriate uses of technology which comply with legal and professional standards.
-The School shall ensure in each year that reading is a primary focus of the curriculum and the necessary resources will be implemented to identify and to provide specialized instruction for students who are reading below grade level.
+The School shall ensure in each year that reading is a primary focus of the curriculum and the necessary resources will be provided to identify and to provide specialized instruction for students who are reading below grade level.
 The School's annual curriculum shall be consistent with Florida Standards and be grounded in scientifically-based reading research.
 The School further agrees that its programs and operations shall be nonsectarian each year.
-The School shall ensure each year that its program is innovative and consistent with the state education goals established by Section 1000.03(5), Florida Statutes.

 Section 3.A.2.b.1: State-Required Annual Assessments: The School will annually administer all state-required assessments to its students, at the Sponsor's expense, within the State timeframe during each year of the term of the Charter.
 In each year, the School shall administer to its students, at the Sponsor's expense, the statewide assessment program and all state-required assessments.
-In accordance with the provisions of Section 1002.33(7)(a)(4), Florida Standards, the School will participate in all state assessment programs in which Sponsor's students enrolled in comparable grades/schools participate.
+In accordance with the provisions of Section 1002.33(7)(a)(4), Florida Statutes, the School will participate in all state assessment programs in which Sponsor's students enrolled in comparable grades/schools participate.
 To facilitate this participation, the Sponsor will provide consultation in each year by its applicable school district staff and those services/support activities, which are routinely provided to the Sponsor's school district staff regarding implementation of state-required assessment activities (e.g., staff training, dissemination and collection of materials, monitoring, scoring, analysis, and summary reporting).
 The School may not assess incoming students in any year using the same assessment instrument that the Sponsor uses in the spring of that year.
 A different norm-referenced assessment must be used for this purpose.